hsanda/IANVS/README.md

 ## A) IANVS CoAPServer
 IANVS CoAPServer for LoPy4 Pycom device code is in folder `/microPython/`.
+Make sure you are in this folder when uploading the code to the Pycom device.

 #### Firmware of the LoPy4 device